 The largest freelance marketplace out there is Upwork, which was formed when the two largest platforms—Elance and oDesk—merged.
 Today, the company says it has twelve million registered freelancers, five million registered clients, and three million jobs are posted annually.
 The freelancers encompass 3,500 skills and earn more than $1 billion on the site each year.

 Once employers find freelancers, the next task is to manage them.
 Freelancers have to be onboarded, communicated with, and paid.
-This is where Freelance Management Platforms come in.
+This is where Freelance Management Systems (also sometimes referred to as Freelance Management Platforms) come in.
 Before these systems, freelance management was largely done using spreadsheets and a cobbled together array of systems.
 The more freelancers came on board, the more unwieldy and inefficient this approach became.